Jose Trevino Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Angels pitching staff ranks 24th in the league.
+- The Angels pitching staff is 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Angels have a 3.62 team ERA that ranks ninth across all league pitching staffs.
+- The Angels have a 3.53 team ERA that ranks ninth across all MLB pitching staffs.

-- Angels pitchers combine to allow 14 home runs (0.8 per game), the sixth-fewest in the league.
+- The Angels surrender the seventh-fewest home runs in baseball (15 total, 0.8 per game).

-- Canning (0-0) takes the mound for the Angels to make his second start of the season.
+- Sandoval makes the start for the Angels, his fourth of the season.
+He is 1-0 with a 1.23 ERA and 10 strikeouts through 14 2/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Tuesday -- the righty threw 2/3 innings against the New York Yankees while surrendering hits.
+- In his most recent time out -- out of the bullpen on Wednesday -- the left-hander threw 2/3 innings against the New York Yankees while surrendering hits.

+- The 26-year-old has put up a 1.23 ERA and 6.1 strikeouts per nine innings across three games this season, while allowing a batting average of .196 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.